harrywebster/nginx-with-git-branches/README.md

-# apache-with-git-branches
+# nginx-with-git-branches

-The `apache-with-git-branches` project is a template to allow developers working on a PHP website to work easily on multiple branches at the same time.
+The `nginx-with-git-branches` project is a template to allow developers working on a PHP website to work easily on multiple branches at the same time.

 ## Prerequisites